-We are currently seeking a postdoctoral researcher to assist primarily with analysis and preparation of manuscripts for projects related to soil health characterization in long term trials, cover crop integration, and nitrogen management within vegetable cropping systems.
-Contribute your expertise to a collaborative team, conduct interesting research, and build your publication record even if you can’t relocate.
-Remote and on-site options available based on scope of work and your needs.
+We are currently seeking a postdoctoral researcher to assist primarily with analysis and preparation of manuscripts for projects related to soil health characterization in long term trials, cover crop integration, nitrogen management, and remote-sensing strategies for crop and nutrient management within vegetable cropping systems.

-Strong PhD applicants may be able to join our team regardless of funded project-based openings by receiving one of several competitive recruitment fellowships offered through the University or the Plant Science Fellowship program.
+Strong Ph.D. applicants may also be competitive for one of several prestigious recruitment fellowships offered through the University or the Plant Science Fellowship program.
 To be considered, your application must be submitted to the MSU Graduate School by early December (for program start the following Fall semester).
 Reach out to learn more!